total-typescript/total-typescript-book/book-content/chapters/16-the-utils-folder.md

 type test = Expect<Equal<typeof unknownMap, Map<string, unknown>>>; // red squiggly line under Equal<>
 ```

-Your task is to transform `createStringMap` into a generic function capable of accepting a type argument for the values of Map.
+Your task is to transform `createStringMap` into a generic function capable of accepting a type argument to describe the values of Map.
 Make sure it functions as expected for the provided test cases.

 ### Exercise 2: Default Type Arguments